ach-ing/appsec_wiki/acunetixandtor.md

-Редактировать файл /etc/tor/torrc следующим образом:
+Modify /etc/tor/torrc:
-  MaxCircuitDirtiness 10 # change tor chain every 10 seconds
+`MaxCircuitDirtiness 10 # change tor chain every 10 seconds`

-вебочный Acunetix может проксировать только через HTTP так что нужно поднять HTTP-proxy
+Web based Acunetix can proxy only throigh HTTP so we need HTTP-proxy

-apt-get install polipo
+`apt-get install polipo`

 and add this to polipo config (/etc/polipo/config):